 There’s a good chance that your pediatrician will just recommend introducing potential allergens in your and Baby’s own time.
 The best way to introduce potential allergens is still one at a time every 3 to 5 days.
 This way, if Baby begins to show an allergic reaction, you’ll have a good idea of what’s to blame.

-Like with anything Baby hasn’t tried before, he may not be a huge fan from the first bite.
+Like with anything Baby hasn’t tried before, they may not be a huge fan from the first bite.
 Combining a new food with something familiar, like a favorite mashed vegetable, could help convince Baby to give the new food a chance.
 Early exposure to potentially allergenic foods doesn’t mean they have to be the main dish, either – you can start by cutting up a hard-boiled egg for Baby, but you could also just use a pancake recipe that includes eggs – the trace amounts of egg protein are a fine first exposure.

 Signs of an allergic reaction